GSI-Fing-Udelar/tectonic/docs/ini_config.md

   entry points.
 Default: `192.168.0.0/25`.
 * `bridge_base_ip`: Base number from which to assign static IP address in bridged networks.
 Default: `10`.
+* `connection_network`: CIDR used to access entry_point machines via SSH.
+This CIDR is used to configure a route on entry_point machines through the host interface associated with the external_network.
 * `routing`: Enable routing and the use of traffic filtering rules to specify more complex scenarios.
 Default: `no`.
 In AWS this option is forced to take the value `yes` and in Docker the value `no`.
 For this reason, it is not necessary to specify this option in the sections corresponding to each platform.

 ### [aws] section: